Cheddar and Chive Drop Biscuits require just a handful of ingredients and no biscuit cutter is needed! Soft, fluffy, cheesy biscuits.

 - 2 tablespoons thinly sliced fresh chives

-- Spray a baking sheet with no-stick cooking spray or cover with parchment paper.
+- Heat oven to 450F degrees.
+Spray a baking sheet with no-stick cooking spray or cover with parchment paper.

 - Using a fork, stir together flour, baking powder and salt in a large bowl until blended.